nota/gyazo-obsidian-plugin/README.md

 ### Viewing Captures

-1. Click the camera icon in the left ribbon to open the Gyazo captures view
+1. Click Gyazo icon in the left ribbon to open the Gyazo captures view
 2. Your captures will be displayed as a grid of thumbnails in the right sidebar

 ### Embedding Captures